← Back to Blog

 Tax Documentation and Reporting

-The Canada Revenue Agency (CRA) allows for expense deductions related to short-term rental income, but accurate record-keeping is essential [9].
+The Canada Revenue Agency allows expense deductions related to short-term rental income.
+Accurate record-keeping is essential.
 Set up a proper accounting system to track income and expenses throughout the year.
-Categorizing expenses under Schedule E can help you claim all eligible deductions and maximize tax benefits.
+Categorize expenses under Schedule E to claim all eligible deductions.
+If annual rental income exceeds $30,000, register for HST.
+While this adds complexity, it allows you to claim input tax credits on business expenses.

 South Shore Community Profiles